dedunu/tech/_posts/2015-03-04-alfresco-calculate-folder-size-using.md

 ---
 layout: post
-title: 'Alfresco: Calculate folder size using Java based WebScript'
+title: "'Alfresco: Calculate folder size using Java based WebScript'"
 ---

 I was assigned to a training task to write a web script for calculating the size of a folder or a file.
 But you need to go through all the nodes recursively.
 If you don't calculate it recursively in folders you won't get accurate folder size.